Sleeping Beauty: Episode 1

 PROCESS

-The work on the proportions of the door fragment had to be carefully developed.
-Artist Cécile di Giovanni and Encore's art producer Nicolas Dau worked closely together to resolve the key challenge: finding the right balance between the proportions of a typical North American door cut in half — large enough to support both the poster and the handle while maintaining its visual impact as an object — and the need for the fragment to remain coherent in scale within the exhibition space.
+The proportions of the door fragment required careful development.
+The main challenge was to find the right balance between the scale of a typical North American door cut in half, large enough to support both the poster and the handle while retaining its presence as an object, and the need for the fragment to remain coherent in scale within the exhibition space.

 Alongside the work on the door fragment’s proportions, the scale and impact of the handle was carefully developed.